Close

 Onjira Leibe/Shutterstock.com

-Your baby should have tummy time every day.
+Healthy babies should have belly-time activities every day.
 If it is a challenge to have a full session, break it up into several short sessions, and gradually increase the time as your baby gets stronger.

 Consistency is crucial.
 It’s best to try to incorporate it into daily routines, like after diaper changes or naps.
 Aim to make tummy time a regular activity.